Highlights of part I – Macro Fundamentals

 - foreign sector

-The domestic public sector contains all the domestic government entities, hence the central government (the State), the local governments (regions, provinces and municipalities) and the public authorities (all profit and non-profit organisations owned and run by the government).
+The domestic public sector contains all the domestic government entities, hence the central government (the State), the local governments (regions, counties and municipalities) and the public authorities (profit and non-profit organisations owned and run by the government).

-The domestic private sector contains everything which is not public, and so we have households, companies and private non-profit organisations.
+The domestic private sector contains everything which is not public, hence households, firms and private non-profit organisations.

 All public and private entities outside the domestic space belong to the foreign sector, or rest of the world.